EragonJ/Trip.js/README.md

 * Default: `true`

 ### delayPeriod
-Every trip will be delayed for 1 second (1000 ms) by default
+Every trip will be delayed for 1 second (1000 ms) by default.
+Setting to a `-1` will prevent auto-advancing.
+You must manually call `trip.next()`.

 * Type: *number*
 * Default: `1000`